 By segmenting information into separate tables based on technology or specific features, the MIB improves performance of get-next operations because it minimizes holes in matrices.

-Table 4-3 lists the main groups of the MIB and the indexing scheme for each group.
+See the Provisioning Server MIB for details on the main groups of the MIB and the indexing scheme for each group.